Update you browser

 Long-term

-For long-term options, average rent costs by type of accommodation are listed below:
+For long-term options, average rent costs by type of accommodation are listed below.

-As with any other city, prices will vary depending on your location and the quality of the accommodation, and the further out of central London you live, the cheaper your rent is likely to become.
 For more information on finding somewhere to live while at the RCA, visit our guide to Accommodation in London.

 Council tax